RizBizKits/rizbizkits-site/src/pages/02-12-2019-something-new.md

-**(Nottingham-famous, Tom Jespon, has laid out a challenge to create content, daily, for the month of December.
+**(Nottingham-famous, Tom Jepson, has laid out a challenge to create content, daily, for the month of December.
 This is day _one_. #Dec19ContentChallenge )**
 <hr/>

 I’ve began and failed, already.
 It’s 5 minutes past 1AM on Sunday night _(or is it Monday morning?)_, which means it’s Dec 2nd, if we’re being super technical.
 To send out into the world one piece of content that you’ve created sounds pretty doable, no?
 I mean, there’s worse challenges faced by people all around the world than one such as this one, where the repercussions for failing are non-existent.